BlackGlory/git-list/README.md

-  pull                         execute `git pull` on all of repositories in the list push                         execute `git push` on all of repositories in the list status                       execute `git status` on all of repositories in the list purge [options]              delete all non-hidden directories and files that are not in the list help [command]               display help for command
+  pull                         execute `git pull` on all of repositories in the list push                         execute `git push` on all of repositories in the list status                       execute `git status` on all of repositories in the list show-current-branch          execute `git branch --show-current` on all of repositories in the list purge [options]              delete all non-hidden directories and files that are not in the list help [command]               display help for command
 ```